owahl/NumericalMethodsAlgorithms/falsePosition/README.md

 * root = the estimated root location
 * fx = the function evaluated at the root location
 * ea = the appropriate relative error (%)
-* iter = how many iterations were performed
+* iter = how many iterations were performe